caleyass/Diagram3d/README.md

 # Diagram3d

-This framework provides a flexible framework for rendering 3D charts in a SceneKit scene and has a SwiftUI integration.
+This is a flexible framework for rendering 3D charts with SceneKit scene with SwiftUI integration.
 It supports bar chart, pie chart, and line chart, with customizable styles, axes, labels, and rotation angles.
 You can adjust camera control and position.

 ## Features